jss367/jss367.github.io/_posts/2017-06-21-installing-cuda-and-tensorflow.md

 Cuda is usually installed in `/usr/local/`.
 If you don't see it here but `nvcc --version` works, it may be installed in your environment.
 To find out, you can do `which nvcc`.

+If you want to install it in your code environment, you can do so by specifying the particular version like so: `conda install cudatoolkit==11.8`.

 ##### Ubuntu

 You should be able to install on a debian-based Linux with `sudo apt install nvidia-cuda-toolkit`.